 4. Remodel the Kitchen

-One place prospective buyers often most interested in is the kitchen.
+Kitchens and bathrooms are two of the highest leverage places you should focus on when investing in your home.
+Prospective buyers are often most interested in the kitchen.
 If you are unable to afford all new appliances, at least paint the walls and cabinets and maybe invest in new countertops, flooring, and backsplashes.

 If you do decide to update your kitchen appliances, look for two things: energy efficiency and stainless steel.
 Stainless steel has been popular for the last few years for its contemporary appeal.
 For an ultra-modern look, opt for black stainless steel.